Overview

 FAQ

-What is ECS and how does it relate to DOD?Entity Component System (ECS) is a design pattern that pairs well with DOD: Entities identify items, Components hold their data, and Systems run the logic.
-ECS doesn’t inherently guarantee cache efficiency, but it encourages contiguous component storage that DOD can exploit.
-You can implement DOD with or without ECS; many engines (like Unity) use ECS to support DOD-friendly workflows.
+What is ECS and how does it relate to DOD?Entity Component System (ECS) is a design pattern that fits DOD well: Entities are IDs, Components are data, Systems are logic.
+ECS itself isn’t about caches, but it makes it easy to keep large data sets contiguous and process them in systems.
+You can use DOD with or without ECS.

 pro $24.99 per month